Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: SI Materials and Methods

 \subsection{Selection of Strains}

-The nematode phylum is classically divided into three major branches---chromadorea, enoplea, and dorylaimia---that are broken into a total of five major ‘B-clades’ \cite{Blaxter1998} and twelve minor ‘H-clades’ \cite{Holovachov2009}.
-The chromadorean lineage is the largest, spanning B-clades III-V and H-clades 3-12 \cite{Blaxter1998,Holovachov2009}. \textit{C. elegans} is located in clade V9 (the rhabditids), one of the most diverse clades \cite{Kiontke2005}.
-In addition to the lab strain N2, we selected three of the most genetically distinct wild isolates of \textit{C. elegans} (CB4856, JU775, and QX1211) to sample intraspecies variation \cite{Andersen2012}.
-From H-clade 9 in order of increasing evolutionary distance, we selected \textit{Caenorhabditis briggsae} JU757, \textit{Diploscapter sp.} PS2045, \textit{Rhabditis myriophila} DF5020, and \textit{Pristionchus pacificus} PS312.
+A phylogenetic tree with the strains used in this study is shown in Figure 1A.
+The nematode phylum is classically divided into three major branches--chromadorea, enoplea, and dorylaimia--that are broken into a total of five major B-clades [S2] and twelve minor H-clades [S3].
+The chromadorean lineage is the largest, spanning B-clades III-V and H-clades 3-12 [S2,S3]. \textit{C. elegans} is located in clade V9 (the rhabditids), one of the most diverse clades [S4].
+In addition to the lab strain N2, we selected three of the most genetically distinct wild isolates of \textit{C. elegans} (CB4856, JU775, and QX1211) to sample intraspecies variation [S5].
+From H-clade 9 in order of increasing evolutionary distance, we selected \textit{Caenorhabditis briggsae} JU757, \textit{Rhabditis myriophila} DF5020, and \textit{Pristionchus pacificus} PS312.
 The next closest major group, B-clade IV, contains H-clades 10-12.
 H-clade 12 contains the plant parasitic tylenchs and was thus not included in this study.
 H-clades 10 and 11 contain many bacterial feeders, of which we selected \textit{Panagrolaimus sp.} PS1159.
 Finally, from the basal chromadorea, we obtained \textit{Plectus sp.} sjh2, a member of H-clade 6.

 \textit{C. elegans} N2, CB4856 and JU775 were provided by the Caenorhabditis Genetics Center, which is funded by NIH Office of Research Infrastructure Programs (P40 OD010440). \textit{C. elegans} QX1211 was kindly provided by Erik Andersen (Northwestern Univ.). \textit{Plectus sp.} sjh2 was isolated from a soil sample using morphological criteria by Casper Quist and Hans Helder (Wageningen Univ.).
 SJH then isolated a single species by starting cultures with a single worm.
-The remaining strains were used in previous studies by LA \cite{Chiang2006}.
+The remaining strains were used in previous studies by Avery [S6].